aproskur/game-player-nextjs/README.md

 - `src/app/page.js` mounts `GameScreenRenderer`, a client component that hydrates the game state and exposes it via `GameScreenContext`.
 - `GameScreenRenderer` chooses between local fixtures (`src/app/utils/localDataLoader.js`) and the remote API (`src/app/utils/serverDataLoader.js`) and stores the parsed schema in `appState`.
 - `src/app/utils/renderer.js` walks the schema, mapping each `component` id to a React component under `src/app/components/gameComponents`.
 Old (`cssInline`) and new (`css`) styling props are merged so both schema generations render.
 - Player interactions trigger JSON-defined actions that are dispatched through `src/app/utils/actions.js`.
-Handlers can swap screens, fetch server deltas, or mutate state via `applyDeepUpdates`.
+Handlers can swap screens, fetch server deltas, or dispatch reducer actions that feed `applyStateUpdates`.

 ### Data Sources
 - **Local development**: `localDevelopment=true` loads `screen_s1.json` so you can work offline.
 Additional fixtures live under `src/app/data/`.